Bowmen of Birstall

 The Bowmen of Rutland Archery Club was formed in 1976, and is the only target archery club in Rutland but our members come from Leicestershire, Northamptonshire and Lincolnshire as well as Rutland.
 The club has a very friendly membership of approximately 80 archers shooting recurve, compound and longbow; and there is an active social calendar of events.

 The Junior part of the club is very active and enthusiastic with archers taking part in County and National competitions.
-During the winter the club shoots indoors at Casterton Business & Enterprise College and Catmose College and in the summer the club shoots outdoors at its own ground at Greetham Valley Golf Club.
+During the winter the club shoots indoors at Casterton College Rutland and in the summer the club shoots outdoors at its own ground at Greetham Valley Golf Club.

 The club runs a number of beginners courses for those interested in starting archery.
-During the winter these are held at Casterton Business & Enterprise College and Catmose College and in the summer at the Greetham ground, these courses are run by qualified coaches who are members of the club.
+During the winter these are held at Casterton College Rutland and in the summer at the Greetham ground, these courses are run by qualified coaches who are members of the club.
 The Bowmen of Rutland welcomes new members of all ages both experienced archers and novices alike.

 Burroughs Hill Bowmen